 Blender add-on allowing to interrupt the rendering process and resume it from the interrupted place.
 For those who are not able to have the powered-on computer for render for a long time.

-Add-on is a free and open source.
+Add-on is free and open-source.
 If you want to support it – you can buy the add-on for a convenient price, or set the price to 0 to download it for free.

 Current version: 0.0.5